-Clever use of typography can make a TV logo as memorable as the characters and story, as these 10 classic examples show.
+Clever use of typography can make a TV logo as memorable as the characters and story.

 When we fall in love with a TV show, it's often the little things – the theme, the opening titles, a catchphrase – that provoke the biggest emotional response.
 And with a carefully considered approach to typography, the logo design may often join this pantheon of iconic show elements.